CityOfNewYork/nyco-wp-boilerplate/README.md

 [WP Security Question](https://wordpress.org/plugins/wp-security-questions/)                  | Enables security question feature on registration, login, and forgot password screens.
 [WPS Hide Login](https://wordpress.org/plugins/wps-hide-login/)                               | Lets site adminstrators customize the url of the WordPress admin login screen.

+Additionally, the Composer.json includes a package for checking plugins against the [WPScan Vunerability Database](https://wpvulndb.com/).
+Details in [Scripts](#scripts).

 ### Scripts

 The Composer package comes with scripts that can be run via the command: